2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 1. [AWS ELB](https://aws.amazon.com/elasticloadbalancing/pricing/?nc=sn&loc=3)

-   We currently us [Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) as that is the kubernetes default.
+   We currently use [Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) as that is the kubernetes default.
 Pricing varies by region, but is mostly $0.025 per hour + $0.008 per GB.